tninesling/DataScienceImplementations/decisionTree/README.md

 method on the location of the data set and the column number (0-indexed) of the prediction column.

-This code was written for an assignment in the CSC 273 Data Mining course at Hofstra University
+This code was written for an assignment in the CSC 145O Data Science course at Hofstra University